piyushsachdeva/10weeksofcloudops/Week8/README.md

 - An API that processes images or videos (see below an example of QR Code Generator)
 - An API that triggers other AWS services, such as Amazon Simple Notification Service (SNS) or Amazon Simple Email Service (SES)

-## Steps
+## Steps 👇

 1. Create a Serverless function.
-You can do this using the either the cloud management console or the cloud provider CLI.
+You can do this using the cloud management console or the cloud provider CLI.
 2. Write the code for your function.
 Your function should handle incoming HTTP requests and return a response.
 3. Deploy your function to the cloud.
 4. Create an API Gateway resource or HTTP trigger and configure it to trigger your Serverless function.
 5. Test your API by sending HTTP requests to the API Gateway resource.
-6. Write IaC for your Serverless Function, so that you can use code to deploy it.
+6. Write IaC for your Serverless Function so that you can use code to deploy it.
 You can use any one of the following: Terraform or Pulumi.
-7. Setup a GitHub repository where you will push your serverless function code and IaC code.
+7. Set up a GitHub repository where you will push your serverless function code and IaC code.
-8. Setup a CICD pipeline using GitHub Actions or tool of your choice to deploy your Function if a push or change is made to the code in the repo.
+8. Set up a CICD pipeline using GitHub Actions or a tool of your choice to deploy your Function if a push or change is made to the code in the repo.

-## Examples
+## Examples 🟢

-Here are few example ideas of what you can build.
+Here are a few example ideas of what you can build.

 ### Serverless Resume API

-Looking for a beginner friendly cloud serverless project?
+Would you be interested in a beginner-friendly cloud serverless project?
 I have one for you.
 AWS Lambda Resume API Challenge.
-A project where you will have the opportunity to build and deploy a serverless API using AWS Lambda and DynamoDB, integrated with GitHub Actions.
+A project where you can build and deploy a serverless API using AWS Lambda and DynamoDB, integrated with GitHub Actions.
 The primary goal?
 Construct an API that can serve resume data in JSON format.

-I have a GitHub repo for this one, where you can submit your solutions!
+I have a GitHub repo where you can submit your solutions!
 Link to the [GitHub Repo](https://github.com/rishabkumar7/aws-resume-api)

 #### Code walkthrough